Protest Leaders Call for Suspension of Demonstrations in Lagos

 “We are calling for a temporary suspension of the protests to give room for dialogue and ensure the safety of our members and the general public.
 We remain committed to fighting for the rights of Nigerians and will continue to press for the implementation of the agreed measures,” said Ajaero.

 The Lagos State government has reiterated its commitment to addressing the concerns raised by the protesters.
 Governor Babajide Sanwo-Olu has called for calm and urged protesters to engage in peaceful dialogue.
 “We understand the grievances of our people and are working tirelessly to address them.
-We call on the PROTEST leaders to come to the table so that we can find a lasting solution,” said Governor Sanwo-Olu.
+We call on the protest leaders to come to the table so that we can find a lasting solution,” said Governor Sanwo-Olu.

 Public reaction to the suspension call has been mixed.
 While some residents support the pause in protests to allow for dialogue and a return to normalcy, others believe that continuous pressure is necessary to compel the government to act swiftly.